 Work Experience/Volunteering

-Although the application process doesn’t require you to have any work experience in an area related to Philosophy, Politics or Economics, if you are able to get some kind of work or internship it is something great to talk about in your personal statement.
+Although the application process doesn’t require you to have any work experience in an area related to Philosophy, Politics, or Economics, if you are able to get some kind of work or internship it is something great to talk about in your personal statement.
 Also, it can help you decide what kind of degree path you want to follow – if you get work experience in a bank or a financial firm, you might discover you really like it and therefore choose to continue Economics in your second and third years.

-However, universities know work experience is not always possible to obtain, therefore if you can’t get any, it’s not something to fret about.
+However, universities know work experience is not always possible to obtain, so don’t worry if you can’t get any.

 Volunteering is another great addition to a personal statement and it ticks the ‘personable’ box on your application.
+Try to actually commit to it, though, rather than dabbling purely to be able to put it down – it’s much more impressive and it’ll seem more genuine.

-This is much easier to come by, examples of volunteering can be: working at Old People’s homes, helping at your local Foodbank, tutoring younger kids at your school, etc. Luckily, PPE is a broad subject so volunteering does not have to be directly linked to any of the three subjects, however, if you can find volunteer work related to Philosophy, Politics or Economics it will give you things to discuss in personal statement/interviews and help you see what you like.
+Finding volunteering opportunities is much easier than finding work experience, and can include any of the following, and more: working at Old People’s homes, helping at your local Foodbank, tutoring younger kids at your school, etc. Luckily, PPE is a broad subject so volunteering does not have to be directly linked to any of the three subjects, however, if you can find volunteer work related to Philosophy, Politics or Economics it will give you things to discuss in personal statement/interviews and help you see what you like.

-If youre struggling to find something, have a look online, there are many clubs that would happily have a volunteer if you get in contact with them.
+If you’re struggling to find something, have a look online, as there are many clubs that would happily have a volunteer if you get in contact with them.

-Use your initiative when it comes to applying to work experience or volunteering, a position may not be advertised by a phone call/letter of enquiry may do the trick if you can demonstrate you’re really keen
+Use your initiative when it comes to applying to work experience or volunteering: a position may not be advertised, but a phone call/letter of enquiry may do the trick if you can demonstrate you’re really keen

-Once again, volunteering is recommended, but not essential, if you try your best and can’t find any opportunities, the university will not hold this against you!
+Once again, volunteering is recommended, but not essential; if you try your best and can’t find any opportunities, the university will not hold this against you!

 Recommendations for Reading

-PPE is very broad so it is a good suggestion to explore the subjects and pick a few areas that interest you and focus on those and read about them.
-It its good to have a wide base of knowledge of the common topics of Philosophy, Politics, and Economics but it is also interesting (and valuable) to have a more in-depth knowledge of a specific topic.
-This will allow you to have something to talk about in your personal statement or interview that you know more about and which can really show your interest and excitement for the subject.
+PPE is very broad, so it is a good idea to explore the subjects, pick a few areas that interest you, then focus on those and read about them.
+It is good to have a wide base of knowledge of the common topics of Philosophy, Politics, and Economics, but it is also interesting (and valuable) to have a more in-depth knowledge of a specific topic.
+This will allow you to have something to talk about in your personal statement or interview that you know more about and that can really show your interest and excitement for the subject.

-Remember admissions officers are looking for students that are engaged with the three subjects: they are not looking for someone that memorizes and repeats what they read in The Economist or they saw on the news, but for someone that can analyse a topic, view it from different sides and form an opinion.
-It is not worth reading 100 books if you are not engaging with them and only learning facts, it is more valuable to read 3 and really think about what they are saying, how you respond to them, what the argument is and what the strengths/weaknesses are.
+Remember admissions officers are looking for students that are engaged with the three subjects: they are not looking for someone that memorizes and repeats what they read in The Economist or they saw on the news, but for someone that can analyse a topic, view it from different sides, and form an opinion.
+It is not worth reading 100 books if you are only learning facts and not actually engaging with them – better to read 3 and really think about what they are saying, how you respond to them, what the argument is, and what the strengths/weaknesses are.